okta/okta-sdk-python/README.md

 user_profile.customAttr = 'custom value'
 ```

-**NOTE**: Custom Attributes should always keep letter case the same as defined in `Profile` tab on your org UI.
+**NOTE**: Custom Attributes case must be the same as defined in the Profile tab of your organization UI.

-It is possible to use original (lowerCamelCase) case for basic attributes to make your code look more consistent and nicer:
+To maintain consistent code, you can use camelCase for all default attributes:
 > Feature is fully supported with SDK version >= 1.6.1

 ```py